myquay/michael-mckenna.com/blog/content/post/2013/single-sign-out-with-azure-acs.md

 ### The solution

-There are a couple of solutions out there using an intermediary page with either [an image tag][haishibai] or [an iFrame][overcode] to call the identity provider’s logout URL during the logout process.
+There are a couple of solutions out there using an intermediary page with either [an image tag][haishibai] or an iFrame to call the identity provider’s logout URL during the logout process.

 They both follow the same concept where the user’s browser is asked to call the logout URL of the identity provider that they used to sign in with.
 This can’t be a back channel process as we need the user’s browser to pass on the cookies for the identity provider so that the identity provider knows who to log out.